 Police are quick to act when notified that a person has breached a court order or condition imposed by a statutory authority.
 Courts see a breach offence particularly seriously.
 Not all alleged breaches are however, breach offences.
 Persons controlled by say bail conditions may involuntarily breach bail by failing to turn up to court when they were in fact hospitalised.

 Whatever your circumstances, if it is alleged that you have breached an order or condition it is vitally important that you get legal advice quickly.
-Some of the more common breach offences dealt with routinely by Criminal-Lawyer-Perth are:
+Some of the more common breach offences dealt with routinely by criminal law firm include:

 If you are charged with a breaching offence or you suspect you may have breached an order or condition imposed on you then call us at Criminal-Lawyer-Perth on 0422 656 589 to make an appointment with one of our experienced lawyers to discuss your case.

 The above represents information only and is not to be taken as providing legal advice.
 It is purposely written in non-technical legal language in order to be understood by a wide audience of people from all types of backgrounds.
-If you want to know more about this topic you are advised to visit our website and contact us at Criminal-Lawyer-Perth, or call one of our criminal lawyers directly on 0422656589 or 0411185071, or speak to a lawyer of your choosing.
+If you want to know more about this topic you are advised to contact us at Criminal-Lawyer-Perth, or call one of our criminal lawyers directly on 0422 656 589, or speak to a lawyer of your choosing.